betterscientificsoftware/bssw.io/Documentation/ContentStyleGuide/StylingEvents.md

 *Example1*: `#### Contributed by [Firstname Lastname](https://github.com/author-github-id "Firstname Lastname GitHub Profile")`
 *Example2*: `#### Contributed by BSSw.io team`

-3. **Topics**: Rules are the same across all BSSw.io content type for this deck attribute.
-There is no specific guidance for this for the event content type.
+3. **Deck Publication date**: There is no specific guidance for this for the event content type.
 See [common layout section](CommonLayout.md) of the guide.

-4. **Publication date**: Rules are the same across all BSSw.io content type for this deck attribute.
-SThere is no specific guidance for this for the event content type.
+4. **BSSw Categories**:  There is no specific guidance for this for the event content type.
 See [common layout section](CommonLayout.md) of the guide.

+5. **BSSw Topics**: There is no specific guidance for this for the event content type.
+See [common layout section](CommonLayout.md) of the guide.

-**Event content type specific deck attributes** are shown right below the deck text.
-These event content-type deck attributes customize different parts of the deck for the event content type.
+**Event Specific deck attributes** are seen right below the deck text.
+These event deck attributes customize different parts of the deck for the event content type.

 1. **Date**: Date or range of dates when the EVENT is taking place.
 2. **Location**: Use the word "Virtual" or name of physical location